aiknow-public/hera-blueprint/README.md

 ## Folder structure
 - [baseimage](baseimage)
 Contains the third party packages.
 There is a pipeline which automatically builds a docker container out of it.

 - [kubernetes](kubernetes)
-Contains the rendered workflow files, deployed via Gitops
+Contains the rendered workflow files, deployed via gitops.

 - [src/main](src/main)
 Contains the package(s) with the actual code (business logic).
 There is a pipeline which automatically builds a docker container out of it.

 - [src/workflows](src/workflows)
-Contains the workflow code (DAGs or Steps). /
+Contains the workflow code (DAGs or Steps).
 The actual workflows / workflow templates are created by [run _workflow.py](src/run_workflow.py) and [render_workflows.py](src/render_workflows.py).